Alexhuszagh/BreezeStyleSheets/README.md

 The limitations of stylesheets include:

-- Non-border item underlying, such as seen in Breeze.
-The box model will not affect the placement of the underline, not even with style on the element itself, the `::title` subcontrol, or any other attempts.
 - Scaling icons with the theme size.
 - QToolButton cannot control the icon size without also affecting the arrow size.
 - Close and dock float icon sizes scale poorly with font size.